archiejs/archiejs-docs/modules.md

   * A number of services inside modules are aggregated together as a list to run as an application.
    * If some service is consumed, but not provided, it will result in appropriate `error` and the application will not run.

+## Part 1 - Different semantics of Archiejs modules

+In this part of the tutorial, we will explore how we can create an X module with provides services X1 and X2.
+And also consumes a service Y1 (which is provided in another module Y).

 ### Multiple ways of writing Archiejs modules